polhenarejos/pico-hsm/README.md

 Communication with the Pico HSM follows the same protocols and methods used with other smart cards, such as OpenPGP cards or similar devices.

 For advanced usage scenarios, refer to the documentation and examples provided.
 Additionally, the Pico HSM supports the SCS3 tool for more sophisticated operations and includes features like multiple key domains.
 For detailed information on SCS3 usage, refer to [SCS3 documentation](/doc/scs3.md).

-### Important
-OpenSC relies on PCSC driver, which reads a list (`Info.plist`) that contains a pair of VID/PID of supported readers.
-In order to be detectable, you have several options:
-- Use `pico-hsm-tool.py` to modify VID/PID on-the-fly.
-- Use the pure-browser online [Pico Commissioner](https://www.picokeys.com/pico-commissioner/ "Pico Commissioner") that commissions the Pico Key on-the-fly without external tools.
-- Build and configure the project with the proper VID/PID with `USB_VID` and `USB_PID` parameters in `CMake` (see [Build section](#build "Build section")).
-Note that you cannot distribute the patched/compiled binary if you do not own the VID/PID or have an explicit authorization.

 ## License and Commercial Use